misiektoja/spotify_monitor/README.md

 * Notifications
 * Summary

-The doctor loads the same effective config, dotenv values and command-line overrides as a normal run.
-It validates Spotify authentication and connectivity through the configured token source.
-If email notifications are enabled it can connect and authenticate to SMTP but it never sends an email.
+The doctor loads the same settings as a normal run.
+It checks Spotify login, connectivity and the selected target.
+If email alerts are enabled it can check your email login but it never sends an email.
+If webhook alerts are enabled it checks the saved link and your alert choices without sending a webhook.
 It does not create logs, CSV files, flag files, OAuth caches or update config and dotenv files.

 Warnings do not make the command fail.
 The doctor exits nonzero only when at least one check has `[FAIL]`.
 You can run an authentication-only check without a target or verify one specific account: